Multi-Carrier Modulation: An Evolution from Time-Frequency Domain to Delay-Doppler Domain: Numerical Results

-where $x(t)$ is the exact ODDM signal, given in (\ref{xtoddm}) with $g(t)=u(t)$.
+where $x(t)$ is the exact ODDM waveform given in (\ref{xtoddm}) and $\dot x(t)$ is the approximated ODDM signal given in (\ref{xtoddmapprox}).
 The NMSE results for various roll-off factor $\rho$ and duration of pulses is shown in Fig. \ref{xt_appro_nmse}.
-We can see form this figure that the NMSE is not significantly affected by the parameter $Q$ of the pulse, and the NMSE decreases with the roll-off factor of the employed pulse.
+We can see from this figure that the NMSE is not significantly affected by the parameter $Q$ of the pulse, and the NMSE decreases as the roll-off factor of the pulse employed increases.
 The figure also demonstrates that the simplified approximate implementations in Fig. \ref{oddm_di1} and Fig. \ref{oddm_di2} can generate very close ODDM waveform as the NMSE between them is below $-40$dB.

-We now evaluate the BER performance of the uncoded ODDM modulation.
-The signal detection is based on the message passing algorithm \cite{viterbo_twc_2018} and the DD domain channel matrix $\mathbf H$ in (\ref{H}).
+We now evaluate the BER performance of the uncoded ODDM modulation.\footnote{Novel code designs for ODDM is a crucial research problem.
+A code design that specifically focuses on ODDM was recently proposed in \cite{2025_TCOM_Oliver}, while the performance of ODDM with convolutional codes has been presented in \cite{oddm} (see Figs. 9 and 10).} The signal detection is based on the message passing algorithm \cite{viterbo_twc_2018} and the DD domain channel matrix $\mathbf H$ in (\ref{H}).
 Fig. \ref{ber_N32_S500_rho} shows the BER of the ODDM signals with $M=512$, $N=32$ and 4-QAM.
 In the simulation, the maximum UE speed is $500$km/h and the roll-off factor of the pulse is chosen as $0.05$, $0.1$ and $0.2$.
 This figure demonstrates that the ODDM signal achieves almost the same BER for various roll-off factor of the pulse.

 Fig. \ref{ber_N32_rho01_q12_S} shows the BER of the proposed ODDM system with $4$-QAM signals, $M= 512$, $N= 32$, and UE speed of $80$km/h, $120$km/h and $500$km/h.
 The figure demonstrates that the ODDM signals achieve almost the same BER performance over the high-mobility channels regardless of the UE speed, which means that ODDM signals are robust against Doppler shifts.
 Meanwhile, Fig. \ref{ber_S500_rho01_q12_N} illustrates the BER of the proposed ODDM system with $4$-QAM signals, $M= 512$, $N= \{16, 32, 64\}$ and UE speed of $500$km/h. {The figure shows that the BER performance of the ODDM signals also remains almost the same for various values of $N$.}